microsoft/AzureML-R-template/02-logging/README.md

 Sys.setenv(MLFLOW_PYTHON_BIN=system("which python", intern=TRUE))
 ```

-At this point, you can add logging of tags, parameters, and metrics to your R code.
+You can then add logging of MLflow tags, parameters, metrics, artifacts, and models to your R code.

 For example:

 ```r
 mlflow_set_tag("R.version", R.version$version.string)